 Staining a Covered Wood Porch Tips

 We here at DeckStainHelp.com thank you for your continued support.
 Without you, we wouldn’t be the internet’s number one reference for all things wood deck restoration related.
-See this article for tips on how to stain a covered wood porch.
+See this article for tips on how to stain and prep a covered wood porch.
 If you have stained a covered wood porch, we want to hear about your experience and any tips you may have.
 Feel free to leave us a comment below.

 Covered wood porches add a lot of curb appeal to your home.
 They also provide a nice outdoor living space out of the sun and rain.
 The entrance to your home is the first thing guests see so keeping it maintained is important.
 Covered wood porches do not take as much abuse from the weather because the roof protects them.
 But they still need to be waterproofed for them to last many years.

 To stain a covered wood porch you will first need to clean the wood.
 Using a wood cleaner and a pressure washer is a great way to prep the wood prior to staining.
 Follow the directions on the wood cleaner and be careful not to use excessive pressure so the wood is not damaged.
 If you do not have access to a pressure washer you can also use a soft scrub brush and garden hose.
 Let the wood cleaner loosen all the contaminants then wash it away.
 For covered wood porches that have an old stain on them use a wood stripper.
 This will loosen the existing stain and make it easier to remove.